kovidgoyal/calibre/manual/customize.rst

 .. note::
-    calibre has direct support for icon themes, there are several icon themes available for calibre, that you can use by going to :guilabel:`Preferences->Look & Feel->Change Icon theme`.
+    calibre has direct support for icon themes, there are several icon themes available for calibre, that you can use by going to :guilabel:`Preferences->Interface->Look & Feel->Change Icon theme`.
     The icon themes use the same mechanism as described below for overriding static resources.

 calibre allows you to override the static resources, like icons, javascript and templates for the metadata jacket, catalogs, etc. with customized versions that